Ricks-Lab/ups-utils/README.md

 ## ups-daemon

 With no options specified, the utility will give the current status of the UPS configured with *daemon = true* in the ups-config.json file.
 With the *--daemon* option, *ups-daemon* will continuously check the status of the UPS.
 When it detects that the UPS is sourcing powering from the battery, it will check the amount of time it has been running on battery and run the specified suspend script when the specified threshold is exceeded.
 It will execute the specified resume script when it detects power has resumed.
 When the utility detects a Battery Low event from the UPS or that time remaining for battery or the battery charge is below specified thresholds, then the shutdown script will be executed.
 If *ups-daemon* detects a return to line power has occurred before the shutdown has completed, it will execute the cancel shutdown script.
 With the *--verbose* option set, no event update messages will be output, otherwise, only events are output.
-With the *--list_commands* option, the utility will list all available SNMP commands for the configured UPS.
-With the *--list_params* option, the daemon configuration parameters will be listed.
 The *--logfile filename* option is used to specify a logfile, but is not implemented at this time.
 The threshold and script definitions must be made in the config.py file using *config.py.template* as a template.

 ## ups-ls

-This utility displays most relevant parameters for installed and compatible UPSs listed in the ups-config.json file.
+This utility displays most relevant parameters for installed and compatible UPSs listed in the config.json file.
 By default, all available parameters are displayed.
-The *--input* and *--output* options can be used to get relevant UPS input and output parameters.
+The --input and --output options can be used to get relevant UPS input and output parameters.
+With the *--list_commands* option, the utility will list all available SNMP commands for the configured UPS.
+With the *--list_params* option, the daemon configuration parameters will be listed.
+The *--list_decoders* option will display list of all MiB decoders available for the UPS defined as daemon target.

 ## ups-mon